Easy 2x4 Workbench with Retractable Casters

 If your garage or workshop is starting to overflow with scrap lumber, you’re not alone.
-Storing wood can quickly turn into a messy pile unless you have a dedicated space to keep everything organized.
+Storing wood can quickly turn into a mess unless you have a dedicated space to keep everything organized.
 In this project, I’m going to walk you through how I built a super sturdy lumber rack using nothing more than standard 2x4s and screws.
+This project was inspired by Woodshop Diaries - please be sure to check out her build as well!

 I like to share scripture with each project I create, the verse I chose for this project is: